 - Respect and treat all individuals fairly and equitably by being open and understanding of all religious identities, abilities, sexual orientation, gender expression, cultural & ethnic identities, and citizenship status.

-- Facilitate welcome meetings and strategies both during and following Golden Bear Orientation to assist students in connecting to resources in residence and across campus
+- Facilitate welcome meetings and programs both during and following Golden Bear Orientation (GBO) to assist students in connecting to resources in residence and across campus.

-- During move-in and Golden Bear Orientation, work in partnership with Orientation Mentors and Leaders to ensure that students are engaged and connected to all GBO programs and events.
+- During move-in and GBO, work in partnership with Orientation Mentors and Leaders to ensure that students are engaged and connected to all GBO programs and events.

-- Identify any students in need of additional support and resources during GBO and work with supervisor (SRD/RD) and the GBO staff to help connect the students.
+- Identify any students in need of additional support and resources during GBO and work with supervisor (RD) and the GBO staff to help connect the students.

 - Foster a sense of belonging and connection to the UC Berkeley community as students transition to campus and throughout the academic year.

 - Assist with and be present for the implementation of Cal Day as directed.

 Risk Management Responsibilities (30%)

 - Follow and respond to all emergency procedures as directed by the RD or SRD or outlined in Hall Staff Manual.